the4thparadigm/the4thparadigm/README.md

-# CSU Data Science Club Website
+# The 4th Paradigm Website

-Website for the Data Science Club at Colorado State University.
+Website for the The 4th Paradigm (aka Data Science Club) at Colorado State University.

 ## How to Contribute